neethusj/weather-etl-pipeline/readme.md

 ## Usage

+- fetch_and_store.py: Fetch weather data and store in MongoDB
+- read_and_print.py: Verify MongoDB data
-fetch_and_store.py:Fetch weather data and store in MongoDB read_and_print.py:Verify MongoDB data mongodb_to_mysql.py:Fetch data from MongoDB and store it in MySQL
+- mongodb_to_mysql.py: Fetch data from MongoDB and store it in MySQL